KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 https://twitter.com/webology/status/1255842961880944641
 https://mobile.twitter.com/simonw/status/1252052032019546112
 https://mobile.twitter.com/webology/status/1252052023459090432

+https://github.com/jefftriplett/example-python-actions | jefftriplett/example-python-actions: An example GitHub Action using Python Actions https://github.com/jefftriplett/python-actions/runs/46194678 | :pencil: :whale: Switches back to entrypoint.sh · jefftriplett/python-actions@334b8e0
+https://github.com/swinton/SpotHub | swinton/SpotHub: Collaborate on Spotify playlists using Pull Requests, powered by GitHub Actions https://twitter.com/webology/status/1081036346662309888 | ✨ Jeff Triplett ✨ on Twitter: "These are the types of data tools that I live for.
+Commit song info into a repo and push to Spotify. https://t.co/KtOhpAyNyU"

 https://twitter.com/pganssle/status/1252953419884769280 | Paul Ganssle on Twitter: "Does anyone have any thoughts on how to automatically create a PR from a GH Action?
 I found this: https://t.co/tltPB1PwWK But I'm mildly wary about relying on an action in someone's personal GH namespace (particularly one authorized to act on my behalf)." / Twitter https://twitter.com/webology/status/1254091755026288640 | Jeff says, "wash your hands" 🧼 on Twitter: " If you are using GitHub Actions, here is a standard event trigger setup that I use for running a workflow on all pull requests and all git commits pushed to the master branch.
 I use it in almost every project I touch, and I see people confused by how to set it up. https://t.co/CMdKCHTyMT" / Twitter